quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.7
 The form for adding new anecdotes has been moved to its own component.
 Wrapped the form in a fragment/empty tag in order to preserve the same HTML structure as before.
 Otherwise, the form was copied pretty directly from the App.

+## Exercise 6.8
+The anecdotes list is now its own component.
+Again, this was a relatively straightforward extraction.